 Such rock cut structures, especially cave temples were considered to be the best possibility to go away from the reality of the material world and meditate close to the heart of the mountain.

-There are known more than 1,500 rock cut structures in India, which were created 2,300 – 800 years ago.
+There are known more than 1,500 rock-cut temples in India, as well as other structures which were created 2,300 – 800 years ago.
 Many contain artworks of global importance, and most of these cave temples are adorned with unbelievable, intricate stone carvings and sometimes – paintings.
 These structures themselves represent amazing achievements of structural engineering, precision and unbelievable skills of craftsmanship.

 About this list

-Wondermondo presents a list of 10 most amazing ancient rock cut structures in India… and at the same time is not confident about this list.
+Wondermondo presents a list of 10 most amazing ancient rock-cut temples in India… and at the same time is not confident about this list.

 May be here had to be included Sittanavasal Cave (Tamil Nadu) with some of the best preserved medieval cave paintings in India?